-If you have answered yes to these questions, the time is ripe to venture out on your own and start working for yourself.
-Sure, there are many hurdles to starting your own commercial real estate appraisal business and it can be a confusing process at first.
-Where do you start?
-Although there is no exact blueprint for how to start, following the insight in this article is a great way to position yourself for success.
+The time is ripe to venture out and start your own commercial real estate appraisal business.
+Sure, there are hurdles and although there is no exact blueprint for how to begin, following the insights in this article is a great way to position yourself for success.

 Whether you are starting a new appraisal business alone or with a partner, you will want to form a legal entity to protect yourself and your personal assets.

-You could hire a lawyer to set up your business entity or you can do it online through a website like LegalZoom.com for as little as $150 (plus your states filing fee which can range from $40 to $612 depending on the state).
+- You could hire a lawyer to set up your business entity or you can do it online through a website like LegalZoom.com.

 Proper insurance coverage is incredibly important in the appraisal industry.
 Starting your own appraisal business will require multiple types of insurance, but at a minimum, you will need the following:

-Commercial General Liability (CGL) Insurance – Typically you need a policy that covers $1 million for each occurrence and $2 million aggregate limit.
+- Commercial General Liability (CGL) Insurance – Typically you need a policy that covers $1 million for each occurrence and $2 million aggregate limit.
 This insurance will cover costs associated with defending against third parties who claim you have caused them financial or physical harm while performing appraisal related services such as causing property damage during an inspection.
-Expect to pay between $400 and $800 annually for CGL Insurance.

-Errors and Omissions (E&O) Insurance – You will need to obtain at least a $1 million professional liability policy in order to perform appraisal work for most lenders.
+- Errors and Omissions (E&O) Insurance – You will need to obtain at least a $1 million professional liability policy in order to perform appraisal work for most lenders.
 This insurance offers coverage for lawsuits related to negligence, omissions, or errors in appraisals.
-Expect to pay between $600 and $1,800 annually for E&O Insurance with a high deductible, and $5,000+ annually for a policy with a lower deductible.

 You will want your new appraisal company to have a unique and professional brand.
 This process has never been easier than today’s user-friendly technology driven world.
 Getting a logo and branding set up is critical to creating a professional image as a new company.
-You can find a local designer that will cost about $500-$1,500 to create a new company logo.
-Or there are online websites like ZillionDeisgns.com where you can launch a contest to make thousands of designers compete to create you a new logo at a cost of $199.
+There are online websites like ZillionDeisgns.com where you can launch a contest for thousands of designers to compete to create you a company logo at a cost of $199.
 They guarantee at least 30 different concepts will be submitted in less than seven days.
 You select the winner!
 Upwork is another online resource that you can use to connect to a talent pool of quality graphic designers.

 Now that you have a new commercial real estate appraisal company you need to create an online presence for the brand to communicate with clients and keep a pulse on trends in the industry.

-Company Website – The quickest way to get your online website setup is to use a website builder like SquareSpace.com which has hundreds of ready-made templates and is user-friendly so you don’t have to learn how to code to get your new website setup.
-At a cost of less than $20 per month, you will have a professional website online and available for anyone to see.
+- Company Website – The quickest way to get your online website setup is to use a website builder like SquareSpace.com which has hundreds of ready-made templates and is user-friendly so you don’t have to learn how to code to get your new website setup.
 You can even register a custom website name (domain name) through Squarespace.
-Or you can purchase a domain name from any domain registrar like NameCheap.com for as little as $10 per year.
+Or you can purchase a domain name from any domain registrar like NameCheap.com.
 It’s best to get a .com domain since your clients will be familiar with it and most email systems won’t automatically filter emails to spam or junk email.

-Email – Get a business email set up with G Suite (by Google) so you look professional when sending emails to clients.
-The cost is $5 per user per month ($50 per user paid annually) for 30GB of storage.
+- Email – Get a business email set up with G Suite (by Google) so you look professional when sending emails to clients.
 If you set up your website using Squarespace then G Suite email can be set up from the settings within your Squarespace page.

 You don’t ever want to lose your data.
 To protect yourself from data loss, get an online cloud based backup service through Dropbox.com for as little as $99 per year per user for 1 terabyte (TB) of space.
 This should be more than enough space to keep all important appraisal job files safe.
 As a bonus, you will have access to any of your files from anywhere and any device.

-There are two critical utility services that need to be available and ready to start your commercial real estate appraisal business.
+There are several critical utility services that need to be available and ready to start your commercial real estate appraisal business.

 You are going to need to get several data subscriptions set up so you can support your commercial real estate appraisal reports.
 Valcre has automated integrations for property and comp data, employment, demographics, and market analysis:

-Marshall & Swift – This is the industry standard for construction and replacement cost information.
+- Marshall & Swift – This is the industry standard for construction and replacement cost information.
 This subscription will be vital for an appraiser to complete a cost approach and insurable replacement cost for appraisal assignments.
-Plan on spending around $600 annually for your license.

 The industry standard for writing appraisals is Microsoft Office.
-You can get the software for your business for as little as $10 per month and that will include Word and Excel – the two critical office software components.
-For a bit more per month ($12.50), you can get the software and your professional email set up on a custom domain (if you haven’t done this already through G Suite in #4).
-Gone are the days where you had to shell out $200 to $300 to use Microsoft Office.
-As a bonus with Microsoft 365, you can install the software on up to 5 different computers that you use.
+You can get the software for your business and it will include Word and Excel – the two critical office software components.
+As a bonus with Microsoft 365, you can install the software on up to five different computers that you use.
 Valcre remains committed to being compatible with the latest Microsoft Office® products as well as maintaining compatibility with a variety of popular browsers.